TutorialsAndroid/NikMessenger/README.md

 ### 1. User Registration
 - The first step when user create account it generates a virtual number randomly and the generated number is cross-checked weather the number was generated perviously or not.
 If number was not generated then it will continue to create user profile.
 - The second step it ask user to enter username after entering username it stores the information in firebase realtime database.
+- Please note : For security reason once the virtual number generated it is not given to any one else.
+It's unique for you.
+And if you accidentally delete the app then you will lost all chats and data.
+You can't logic back again.
 ### 2. Adding Contacts
 - The process of adding contacts is very simple.
 - First the person has to enter the virtual number of that person whom he wants to add.